 Once you’ve made the initial spend of buying and kitting out your van, travelling becomes fairly cheap.
 When you take into consideration how much it costs to stay in a hotel, hostel or guesthouse nightly on a long trip, having a bed in the back of your van pays back in dividends and allows you to easily budget for other things.

 Once you remove yourself from an urban environment and the amenities that it provides, you start to notice the sweeter things in life.
 Having no phone battery or internet reception becomes completely trivial when you’re living out of a van.

 Every up has it’s down and it’s crucial to think about the negatives before committing to vanlife travel.

 Travelling in a small van limits your indoor space.
 When the weather’s good it’s not too much of a problem, but imagine being confined to a space in which you can’t fully stand up in if it’s raining.

 Pretty tough right?
 Now imagine sharing that space with another person and a dog who loves nothing more than to stretch out and make herself as comfy as possible.

-if you’re sleeping in remote locations, access to showers and toilets is going to be limited.
+if you’re sleeping in remote locations, finding water and access to showers or toilets is going to be limited.
 Be prepared to go days at a time without a decent, hot shower and make sure you’ve got a strong supply of baby wipes for when water is scarce.
 Eventually, such privations become routine and manageable but if you’re the kind of person who likes to stay pampered, vanlife can provide a real shock to the system.

 Storing and preparing food can be problematic if you’re planning on staying in a remote location for a long period of time.
 You’re going to need a stock of dry food that won’t spoil (unless you’re lucky enough to have a fridge in your van).
 Similarly, your methods for cooking are limited to what you can do on a camping stove.